krmdel/mlops_zoomcamp24_admission_prediction_project/monitoring/README.md

 <br/>
 ![Model Registry and assigning the best performing model for "Production"](https://github.com/krmdel/mlops_zoomcamp24_admission_prediction_project/blob/main/Images/mlflow.png?raw=true)<br/>
 <br/>
-The stored artifacts of logged and registered XGBoost model in "Production" on S3 bucket<br/>
+The stored artifacts of logged and registered XGBoost model in "Production" on S3 bucket.
+The screenshot of S3 bucket for trained models (sklearn logistic regression and XGBoost) of performance comparison as well as registered "Production" and "Staging" models were added to "Images" directory.
+The artifacts can be also found under "artifact" directory for testing purposes<br/>
 <br/>
 ![The stored artifacts of logged and registered XGBoost model in "Production" on S3 bucket](https://github.com/krmdel/mlops_zoomcamp24_admission_prediction_project/blob/main/Images/mlflow_artifacts_s3_production_model.png?raw=true)<br/>
 <br/>